-Using Orca in combination with Sharc is slightly different from the multi-reference programs explained above, mostly because TD-DFT is a single-reference method.
+Using ORCA in combination with SHARC is slightly different from the multi-reference programs explained above, mostly because TD-DFT is a single-reference method.
 This means that TD-DFT is comparably easy to use-there is no active space and no state-averaging (so adding more states to the computation does not affect the lower states).
 On the contrary, TD-DFT will often fail to converge when the energy gap between the ground state and the excited state becomes small.
-Another difference is that the ground state and the excited states are not treated equally-excited-state gradients are more expensive than the ground state gradient, and no transition dipole moments between two excited states can be computed.
+Another difference is that the ground state and the excited state gradients are more expensive than the ground state gradient, and no transition dipole moments between two excited states can be computed.